TREASURIES-U.S. bonds get safety bid before debt ceiling battle

 The Fed has held interest rates near zero since December 2008 and last month decided to keep buying $85 billion worth of Treasury bonds and mortgage-backed securities a month until it saw a significant improvement in the labor market outlook.

-Duch said the Fed is trying to keep the monetary stimulus pedal down to help the economy counteract contractionary influences on the economy like the debt ceiling conflict, the payroll tax cut expiring, and potential budget cuts.

-“If there was any thought, based on the minutes of the last Fed meeting, that the Fed would stop QE, Bernanke’s comments essentially told people not to jump to that conclusion,” Duch said.
-“As long as inflation is benign, Bernanke sees quantitative easing as ‘No harm, no foul.'”
+On Monday, the Fed bought $1.47 billion in Treasuries with maturities ranging from February 2036 to November 2042.

-On Tuesday, as part of its $45 billion monthly purchases of government securities aimed to lower unemployment, the Fed bought $0.927 billion in Treasury coupons with maturities ranging from February 2023 to February 2031.
+On Tuesday, as part of its $45 billion monthly purchases of government securities aimed to lower unemployment, it is expected to buy $900 million in Treasuries maturing from February 2023 to February 2031.